spex-xray/spex-help/source/reference/commands/var.rst

 Usually the freebound emission takes most of the computing time for the plasma models.
 This is because it needs to be evaluated for all energies, ions and atomic sublevels that are relevant.
-In rder to reduce the computational burden, there is a parameter gfbacc in SPEX that is approximately the accuracy level for the free-bound calculation.
+In order to reduce the computational burden, there is a parameter gfbacc in SPEX that is approximately the accuracy level for the free-bound calculation.
 The default value is :math:`10^{-3}`.
 If this quantity is higher, less